-PBJ MINI PIE (dairy)
+PBJ Mini Pie (dairy)

 - 2 cups flour

-1/4 teaspoon baking powder
+- ¼ teaspoon baking powder

-1/4 teaspoon salt
+- ¼ teaspoon salt

-3/4 cup cold unsalted butter
+- ¾ cup cold unsalted butter

-1/4 cup cold cream cheese, cut into cubes
+- ¼ cup cold cream cheese, cut into cubes

-2 tablespoons buttermilk
+- 2 Tablespoons buttermilk

-1/4 cup crunchy peanut butter
+- ¼ cup crunchy peanut butter

-1/4 cup raspberry or strawberry jam
+- ¼ cup raspberry or strawberry jam

 - 1 egg, lightly beaten

-1 tablespoon milk
+- 1 Tablespoon milk

-Sugar to dust the top
+- Sugar to dust the top

 - In a bowl of a food processor combine the flour, baking powder and salt.
 Pulse the processor once to combine.
 Add the butter and cream cheese and process until crumbly.
 Add the buttermilk and pulse one or two times just until the dough forms.
 Place the dough in a resealable plastic bag and refrigerate at least 4 hours.

-- Place the dough on a floured surface and roll out to about 1/4 inch thick.
-Cut out twenty-four 2-1/2 inch rounds (you’ll need to roll out the dough a few times).
+- Place the dough on a floured surface and roll out to about ¼ inch thick.
+Cut out twenty-four 2½ inch rounds (you’ll need to roll out the dough a few times).
 Fill the center of 12 of the rounds with the peanut butter and jelly.